adrianoBP/better-wordle/README.md

 - Level 1, composed of ordinary British and American English words
 - Level 2, composed of less common American English words
 - Level 3, composed of uncommon British and American English, Names and Acronyms

+All words from all levels have been validated against the dictionary of valid English words.

 When a new random game is started, the settings are added as URL parameters, allowing the users to send the link to a friend or colleague.
 Once the URL is opened, the application will recognize the parameters and start a new random game with the parameters in the URL.